 Many controllers are USB-bus powered, meaning you won’t require a separate external power supply.
 They also come in all shapes and sizes, from super compact and portable designs to eight-octave, weighted models.

 Beatmakers or those who want to add greater expression to your tracks, look out for drum pads and controllers.
 Electronic drum triggers and control surfaces awash with assignable buttons, sliders and pads can offer a range of approaches to playability.
 They are much more tactile and musical than simply using your computer via its keyboard, mouse or trackpad.

 Read more: What is MIDI?
 A simple and practical guide

 While items above form the bulk of what you’ll need, here are the accessories to get everything working.

-It’s the same story for microphones too, so be ready to buy an XLR cable if necessary, And don’t forget the cabling between your audio interface and your studio monitors.
+It’s the same situation for microphones too, so be ready to buy an XLR cable if necessary, And don’t forget the cabling between your audio interface and your studio monitors.
 Plot a simple signal flow diagram of your recording setup, and start cable shopping from there.
 This will make sure you know exactly what cables you need for your entire setup.

 For those recording with a microphone, a pop shield isn’t the only important accessory to have.
 Pick up a microphone stand.
 Be it a floor or table stand, you’ll free up your hands for other tasks, like playing an instrument.